Asli-hann/cs313413f24p2/ReadMe.txt

 2. setUp() Method
 The code uses an ArrayList by default, but switching to a LinkedList results in only minor differences.
+Behaviorally there is no difference.
+Both ArrayList and LinkedList implement the List interface, so they both provide the same set of methods and should behave the same in terms of functionality.
-ArrayList is faster for random access, while LinkedList is faster for frequent insertions/removals in the middle of the list.
+For the performance,ArrayList is faster for random access, while LinkedList is faster for frequent insertions/removals in the middle of the list.

 3. testNonempty() Method
 Updated the expected values in the assertions to correctly match the list elements.